 I made this VESA-compatible monitor mount from a single piece of aluminium plate after seeing the commercial ones have a much larger standoff than I needed.

 Materials Used: 1 x 120 x 120 x 6mm aluminium plate

 2 x brown wall plugs

-The plate was cut to be 120mm square and then four holes drilled at 100mm centers.
+The plate was cut to be 120mm square and then four holes were drilled at 100mm centres.